gregbuchholz/RuSDLem/README.md

     em++ -c gxx_personality_v0_stub.c

 ...in the `src/` directory to produce a stub `gxx_personality_v0_stub.o` in `src/`.
-The build the project with:
+Then build the project with:

     cargo build --target=wasm32-unknown-emscripten --release